opentk/opentk.net/learn/chapter1/3-element-buffer-objects.md

 - The amount of vertices to draw.
 We use the length of the indices to draw everything.
 - The type of the EBO's elements.
 Unsigned int.
 - The offset of what we want to draw.
 Since we want to draw everything, we just use 0.

+That's all it takes!
+If you run your program now, you should be able to see that you have a rectangle instead of one triangle.